 Ortega, 50, remains hospitalized.

-A memorial service was held for Lucia and Leo at Avery Fisher Hall Nov.
+was held for Lucia and Leo at Avery Fisher Hall Nov.
 5. Their parents had released a statement saying they wanted to celebrate their "beautiful lives," not just mourn them.
 They have not spoken publicly about the murders.

 "She snapped," the nanny's sister, Celia Ortega, told The New York Post.
 "We don't understand what happened to her mind."